ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 2. More accurate allocations provide better information via transfer prices.
 3. More accurate allocations connect incentives (a la Pigou) to the actual costs that the firm incurs.

-### Budgets/Standard Costs/Variances
+### Lectures 22 & 23: Budgets/Standard Costs/Variances

-There will be a section of multiple choice question based on these.
+There will be at least a section of multiple choice question based on these.

 - A few students asked for the who test to be MC, I'm not allowed to do that.
 I'm sorry.
 Also, writing MC questions is so absolutely apocalyptically stultifyingly soul crushingly boring that I can't possibly write any more of these than I have.
 But there will be a bunch of them and they will be easy.
+- The MC questions will cover topics from the following slides.

 ### Variance